Not Safe For Not Working On

 You Don’t Necessarily Know When You’ve Been Hit, Let Alone What’s Gone

 It is a matter of undisputable fact that “darknet” information trading networks exist.
 People collected stamps, after all, and there’s way rarer stuff floating around out there than postal artifacts.
 This sort of very personal imagery is the tip of a very large and occasionally deeply creepy iceberg.
-The most interesting aspects of Daniel Wolf’s research have centered on the exceptions – yes, he found, a significant majority of the files came from iPhones, implicating some aspect of the Apple iCloud infrastructure.
+The most interesting aspects of Swift’s research have centered on the exceptions – yes, he found, a significant majority of the files came from iPhones, implicating some aspect of the Apple iCloud infrastructure.
 But not all – there’s some JVC camcorder data here, a Motorola RAZR EXIF extension there – and there’s a directory structure that no structured database might have but a disorganized human whose photo count doesn’t number in the billions would absolutely use.
 The exceptions show more of a network and less of a lone operator.